10 Water Conservation Techniques in Agriculture

 The Future of Water Conservation

-As the population of our planet continues to grow, water conservation will become even more important, especially in fields like agriculture that already use so much of the planet’s fresh water supply.
+As the population of our planet continues to grow, water conservation will become even more important.
+This is particularly important in fields like agriculture that already use so much of the planet’s fresh water supply.
 Even if you’re just setting up a small garden in your backyard, you can adopt many of these techniques to help you conserve water in your own home.

 About the author